LucasJJulien/PerfectDesign/README.md

 ```

 ### Using other versions

+> [!CAUTION]
+> Due to the nature of no dependencies other than JsDelivr for our CDN, tagging specific releases currently does not work.
+We are working on a solution.

 The above links reference the last stable release of PerfectDesign.
 To pull the latest source code, use the following link - keep in mind the latest code is unstable and can introduce breaking changes.
 ```css
 https://cdn.jsdelivr.net/gh/LucasJJulien/PerfectDesign@main/production/latest/complete.css